Last Updated on May 13, 2022 by Scott Charleboix

-Use this method (outlined in this post) to build up a whole month of pins easily and quickly in Tailwind.
-This method will grow your blog’s web traffic.
+Use the method (outlined in this post) to build up a whole month of pins easily and quickly in Tailwind.
+This method to create a monthly pinning schedule in Tailwind easily and quickly will grow your blog’s web traffic.

 “This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.“

 Create a pinning schedule to pin the same pin to multiple boards.
 (NOTE: Don’t exceed a maximum of 10 boards at one time).
 For best use, use Tailwind to have your pin reach larger audiences than just your personal boards.